ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 That's the opposite of what I did with Lodger.
 I had an idea, locked myself away in my office and built it.

 This wasn't a quick mistake I got out of the way after a few evenings and weekends spent coding.
 This was the project that taught me _how_ to code, so it wasn't built overnight.
 9 months of intense coding, learning Ruby and a lot of hours on Stack Overflow.
-Women grow human beings in that time.
+Women grow human beings in that time!

 With Lodger being my first app I wanted it to be perfect.
 As I was progressing with learning Ruby, I'd go back and refactor my early code.
 A completely pointless act given I had 0 users.
 Hey, at least I felt like I was being productive!